-YACVic is governed by a volunteer board that always includes four young people under the age of 26, as stipulated by the YACVic Constitution.
-The board comprises three officers (chairperson, deputy chairperson and treasurer) along with four general board members, including a rural representative, who are elected by YACVic’s members at the annual general meeting (AGM).
-At the first board meeting after the AGM the board members decide the officer roles for the coming year.
+YACVic is governed by a volunteer board of governance that always includes four young people under the age of 26, as stipulated by the YACVic Constitution.
+The Board comprises three officers (chairperson, deputy chairperson and treasurer) along with four general Board members, including a rural representative, who are elected by YACVic’s members at the annual general meeting (AGM).
+At the first meeting after the AGM the board members decide the officer roles for the coming year.

 With close to twenty years’ experience in the youth and community sector, Kerrie has worked and volunteered within a range of community organisations, as well as state and local government.
 These roles have been located in both inner city and urban fringe communities and have included running group programs, providing individual support, developing policy and managing services.